ibbles/LearningUnrealEngine/Blueprint Editor.md

 Details Panel lists the properties that are available for the currently selected part of the Blueprint.
 In the Viewport we can see the components of the Blueprint.

+After any change to the Blueprint the Compile button will display a question mark.
+Uncompiled changes are visible in the Blueprint Editor only, and not on any instance of the Blueprint.
+After a successful compile the question mark will change to a check mark and the changes are applied to the instances.
+All uncompiled Blueprints are automatically compiled when starting a Play session or when packaging the game.

 Construction Script customizable parameters for the Blueprint.
 For example to provide parameters that are visible outside of the Blueprint Editor, for use by artists.
 For example a light color or intensity.